 Studies have shown that damage to joints occurs in the majority of people with rheumatoid arthritis within two years.
 Irreversible joint damage, chronic pain and long-term disability can occur if rheumatoid arthritis is not diagnosed and treated aggressively early on.
 This is why we emphasize the importance of consulting with a rheumatologist as soon as possible.

 - Use of assistive devices to reduce strain on your joints, such as special door knobs or kitchen tools

 - Physical therapy or exercises to improve mobility, strength, mechanics and function

 - Keeping the affected joint warm with use of heating pads, electric blankets, soaking in warm water or, in the case of the hands, soaking in warm wax baths

 - Balancing rest with exercise, since rest helps reduce active inflammation and prevent fatigue, while exercise can help maintain mobility and flexibility.

 - Medications that can slow or even help prevent joint destruction are very important early in the course of the disease.
 These medications are known as disease-modifying anti- rheumatic drugs (DMARDs).
 These medications can treat the arthritis itself and not only improve symptoms, but also slow or stop progression of the arthritis.

 - Newer drugs, known as biologic response modifiers, are also being used to help reduce inflammation and structural damage to the joints by blocking the action of cytokines - the substance in the immune system that triggers inflammation during normal immune responses.

-Our compassionate, patient-centered joint team provides customized joint replacement and resurfacing using the latest proven components and surgical techniques.
+Our compassionate, patient-centered joint team provides customized joint replacements using the latest proven components and surgical techniques.
 The primary purpose of surgery is to reduce pain, improve the affected joint’s function and improve the patient’s ability to perform daily activities.